 This news release describes the results of the Bank of England’s latest quarterly survey of public attitudes to inflation.

 From February 2022, the survey has been conducted on the Bank of England's behalf by Ipsos, prior to that it was conducted by Kantar.
-Ipsos interviewed two quota samples of people aged 16-75 across the United Kingdom; the first sample was surveyed between 4 and 7 February 2022 and the second between 18 and 21 February 2022.
+Ipsos interviewed a quota sample of people aged 16-75 across the United Kingdom; the sample was surveyed between 12 and 16 May 2023.

 Please note, the Government’s social distancing guidance meant that face-to-face interviewing was not possible for the surveys conducted since May 2020.
 These have been conducted online instead.
 This change resulted in a methodological break in the series in May 2020.
 For example, the proportions of respondents who answered “Don’t know/ No idea” to the May survey’s questions declined substantially.
 That perhaps reflected the design of the online questionnaire, where the option of “Don’t know/ No idea” appeared only if the respondent tried to move onto the next question without giving an answer.
 In the surveys since August 2020 however, the option of “Don’t know/ No idea” appeared in the same showcard as the other options.
 The proportions of respondents answering “Don’t know/ No idea” returned to usual levels for most questions in the August 2020 and subsequent surveys.

-These mode of collection changes mean caution should be taken when making comparisons across the latest seven surveys and May 2020 and with previous vintages, which were based on face-to-face interviews.
+These mode of collection changes mean caution should be taken when making comparisons across the latest twelve surveys and May 2020 and with previous vintages, which were based on face-to-face interviews.

 More details about the methodology applied in the surveys since May 2020 can be found in the ‘Methodology and notes – online survey’ attachment and that of previous surveys in the ‘Methodology and notes – face-to-face survey’ attachment.